 Louisiana has produced a wealth of bluesmen, perhaps most notably the now legendary Buddy Guy.
 The GRAMMY®-winning guitarist, vocalist and Rock ’n’ Roll Hall of Fame inductee was born in the small town of Lettsworth located near the Atchafalaya River.
 Guy moved to Chicago when he was 21 and built his reputation as an electrified Chicago blues guitarist and influenced a next generation of greats from Clapton to Hendrix.
 Yet to this day, Guy's Louisiana roots can be realized in his style and particularly in his showmanship.

 Another Louisiana bluesman who's renowned for getting a crowd involved is Bobby Rush.
 The guitarist and vocalist was born in Homer, in the northern part of the state.
-Though he also moved away, he retained the area's musical flavors and showed his love on his latest album Down in Louisiana.
+Though he also moved away, he retained the area's musical flavors and showed his love on his latest album Decisions.

-Both Guy and Rush were given big welcomes home when they performed at the popular Crescent City Blues & BBQ Festival.
-The free event presented in the autumn (October 18-20, 2013) by the Jazz and Heritage Foundation features three days of non-stop blues.
-The aroma of barbeque and the vibrations of the blues fill the air surrounding the festival site at Lafayette Square in the heart of the New Orleans business district.
+Guy and Rush are just a couple of the big draws to the popular Crescent City Blues & BBQ Festival.
+The free event presented in the autumn (October 14-16, 2016) by the Jazz and Heritage Foundation features three days of nonstop blues.
+The aroma of barbecue and the vibrations of the blues fill the air surrounding the festival site at Lafayette Square in the heart of the New Orleans business district.

 Naturally, there's an abundance of this city's purveyors of the blues at the fest including the wonderful urban sounds of Walter “Wolfman” Washington who also plays weekly at the Frenchmen Street club, d.b.a.
-Once the leader of the band who backed “the Tan Canary” Johnny Adams, singer/guitarist Washington typifies the R&B tinged, late night blues that remains core to New Orleans.
+Once the leader of the band who backed “the Tan Canary” Johnny Adams, singer/guitarist Washington typifies the R&B tinged, late night blues that remains core to New Orleans' identity.
 It is carried on by his protégé, guitarist/vocalist Kipori “Baby Wolf” Woods.
-Larger ensembles are well-represented by Deacon John & the Ivoriesand Luther Kent & Trick Bag.
-The veteran leaders are native New Orleanians with guitarist/vocalist Deacon John (Moore)known for his jump blues and Kent for a more swingin' style.
+Larger ensembles are well-represented by Deacon John & the Ivories and Luther Kent & Trick Bag.
+The veteran leaders are native New Orleanians with guitarist/vocalist Deacon John (Moore) known for his jump blues and Kent for a more swingin' style.

 Baton Rouge annually celebrates with its the Baton Rouge Blues Festival that takes place in the spring.